Students are able to access support for general day-to-day issues such as signing in and out of school, uniform and providing reasons for absence.

 Pastoral Manager - Year 8

-This is delivered by Mrs James She is the School Attendance and family Liaison Officer.
-She works with families to ensure that students attend school for the maximum amount of time available, in order to make the required progress and achieve academically.
-She is available to support students and families.
+He works with families to ensure that students attend school for the maximum amount of time available, in order to make the required progress and achieve academically.
+He is available to support students and families.

 The Pastoral team also work in close proximity with external agencies such as: